qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2024-11-01

+Quanhua Mu gave a talk "Decoding Glioma Drug Resistance with Big Data and Machine Learning" in the Seminar Series in Translational Genomics organized by the Department of Surgery, the Chinese University of Hong Kong.

 ### 2024-10-26

 Shout-out to the [HKPOLYU iGEM team](https://teams.igem.org/5271)!
 We win our first GOLD medal, and was selected as Top 10 undergraduate team, and got TWO nominations for the Best Oncology Project, and Best New Composite Part.
 Wow!